 Each of our projects has product owners who define and prioritize the backlog of tasks with all information for the development team.
 The team then goes through the cycle of sprint planning, sprints with daily scrums, sprint reviews, and sprint retrospectives.
 We know that communication is an important factor in project success, so we make it a point of duty to communicate with key stakeholders regularly via their preferred communication methods.
 So that they will get to know how sprints are performing and the progress being made on a project.
 We also keep small teams for projects to limit confusion and complexity in day-to-day processes.

-There is a lot of useful information and other details that could be added in terms of specific instruments that could be used to perform the identification, ranking/rated (based on qualitative and quantitative customized indicators) and tracking of risks during the sprints executions.
+There is a lot of useful information and other details that could be added in terms of specific instruments that could be used to perform the identification, ranking/rated (based on qualitative and quantitative customized indicators), and tracking of risks during the sprints executions.

-Even though using Agile methodology reduces risk in early phases of software development, we should also consider the idea that there is a demand to start thinking about making more room to risk management in a more formalized way.
+Even though using Agile methodology reduces the risk in the early phases of software development, we should also consider the idea that there is a demand to start thinking about making more room to risk management in a more formalized way.